Statistic Colton California National

 Overview of Colton Demographics

-The population of Colton is 54,215, with a population density of 3,487 people per square mile, diverging from the national average of 91.
-The median age is 31.8 and 50% of individuals aged 15 or older are married, while 48% have children under 18.
-As far as income equality in Colton goes, 22% of households have a median income below $25,000, whereas 12% report an income exceeding $150,000.
-The Colton demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.
+The population in Colton is 55,956, while the population density is 3,651 people per square mile, contrasting with the national average of 91.
+The median age stands at 31.8, with 50% of individuals aged 15 or older being married and 48% having children under 18.
+In terms of household income equality in Colton, 22% of households report a median income below $25,000, while 12% report an income exceeding $150,000.
+The Colton demographics data can provide invaluable insight into the composition, dynamics and needs of urban and rural areas, enabling planners, developers and policymakers to strategize effectively for the promotion of prosperity, equity and well-being for all residents in the area.

 Colton Racial Demographics & Ethnicity

-The 5 largest ethnic groups in Colton are 48.8% White, 7.5% Black or African American, 3.5% Asian, 1.3% American Indian and 0.1% Native Hawaiian, with 73.1% of the population identifying as Hispanic or Latino.
-Of note, 46.8% of households reported speaking English only, while 48.7% reported speaking Spanish only.
-Additionally, 22.1% of residents were classified as foreign-born.
-The Colton racial demographics and ethnicity breakdown are essential for comprehending and addressing systemic inequities, advancing social justice and inclusion and cultivating resilient communities.
+Recognizing the racial demographics and ethnicity breakdown of Colton is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Colton, the racial breakdown comprises 48.8% White, 7.5% Black or African American, 3.5% Asian, 1.3% American Indian, and 0.1% Native Hawaiian, with 73.1% of the population identifying as Hispanic or Latino.
+46.8% of households reported speaking English only, while 48.7% reported speaking Spanish only.
+Furthermore, 22.1% of residents were categorized as foreign-born.

 Colton Population Density